robsann/robsann/README.md

 ---
 ---

-<h1 align="center">IT and Cyber Security Fundamentals</h1>
+<h1 align="center">IT and Cyber Security Popular Certifications</h1>

-I'm developing educational materials covering IT fundamentals like system and network administration, as well as cyber security fundamentals.
-I started by creating visual maps to outline the content of various certification exams, including CompTIA A+, CompTIA Linux+, CompTIA Network+, CompTIA Security+, and CompTIA CySA+.
-You can access these maps in PDF format on Dropbox by clicking on the images.
+A brief overview of popular CompTIA certifications, with mind maps detailing exam domains and links to related YouTube resources is provided here.
+This includes System Administration and Network Administration certifications such as CompTIA A+, CompTIA Linux+, and CompTIA Network+, as well as Cyber Security certifications like CompTIA Security+ and CompTIA CySA+.
+You can access these mind maps in high-resolution PDF format on Dropbox by clicking on the images.
 <br><br>

----

 <h1 align="center">System Administration</h1>